awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ### HIVE\_TOO\_MANY\_OPEN\_PARTITIONS<a name="troubleshooting-athena-ctas-hive-too-many-open-partitions"></a>

 When you use a CTAS statement to create a table with more than 100 partitions, you may receive the error HIVE\_TOO\_MANY\_OPEN\_PARTITIONS: Exceeded limit of 100 open writers for partitions/buckets\.
 To work around this limitation, you can use a CTAS statement and a series of `INSERT INTO` statements that create or insert up to 100 partitions each\.
-For more information, see [Using CTAS and INSERT INTO to create a table with more than 100 partitions](ctas-insert-into.md)\.
+For more information, see [Using CTAS and INSERT INTO to work around the 100 partition limit](ctas-insert-into.md)\.

 ## Data file issues<a name="troubleshooting-athena-data-file-issues"></a>